Developing a Successful AI Strategy and Roadmap

 underestimation of delivery complexity and change

-A clear AI Strategy and Roadmap provides clarity, confidence, and control, enabling leaders to decide whether — and how — to proceed.
+A clear AI Strategy and Roadmap provides clarity, confidence and control, enabling leaders to decide whether — and how — to proceed.
+This is often the practical answer to the board question: “What are we doing about AI?”.

 3. Developing the AI Strategy and Roadmap – How It Works